junxit/us-congress-bills-117/metadata.md

 - 2022-07-01 — Introduced in House
 - 2022-07-01 — Introduced in House
 - 2022-07-01 — Referred to the House Committee on Veterans' Affairs.
+- 2022-07-14 — Referred to the Subcommittee on Oversight and Investigations.
+- 2022-07-18 — Subcommittee on Oversight and Investigations Discharged.
+- 2022-07-19 — Committee Consideration and Mark-up Session Held.
+- 2022-07-19 — Ordered to be Reported by Voice Vote.
+- 2022-09-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-13 — Considered under suspension of the rules. (consideration: CR H7770-7772; text: CR H7770-7771)
+- 2022-09-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8260.
+- 2022-09-13 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2022-09-13 — Placed on the Union Calendar, Calendar No. 360.
+- 2022-09-13 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+117-463.
+- 2022-09-13 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+117-463.